-We also plan to collaborate with VET and higher education providers to identify the barriers that are stopping them from fast-tracking micro credentialing.
+We also plan to collaborate with VET and higher education providers to identify the barriers that are stopping them from fast-tracking what's called micro credentialing.

-A more modular approach would allow workers to dip in and out of study to get the skills they need quickly without leaving the workforce.
+Where a more modular approach would allow workers to dip in and out of study, get the skills they need quickly without having to leave the workforce.

-And finally, we need to fix some basic – but incredibly important – problems that are holding us back.
+And finally, we need to fix some very basic things in our education system – but they are incredibly important and they are holding us back.

-It is a huge failing that 99 per cent of employers say they are affected in some way by low levels of literacy and numeracy.
+It is a huge national failing that 90 per cent of employers say they are affected in some way by low levels of literacy and numeracy.

 It’s one of the greatest obstacles for Australians getting jobs and being productive.

-We want young people and workers to be able to go to a page or a screen and get real-world examples of what employers are looking for.
+We want young workers to be able to look at that kit and go to a page or a screen or an app and get real-world examples of what people are looking for.

 Giving workers access to the right skills and training is one thing, but we also need to have workplaces that operate in the best interests of employers, employees, and enterprises.